 Is Your Job Done?
 How to Provide Ongoing Value

 Even if you have a good client-agency relationship, it is hard for a business owner to justify paying you if they think that your job is over.
 Much of an SEO campaign’s value is up-front; you fix website problems, optimize their content, build good links and disavow bad ones, and so on.
-After dealing with the biggest issues, it is important to show that keeping you on still has value.
+After dealing with the biggest issues, it is important to show that you’re a valuable asset to the business.

 A good way to do this is by looking beyond simple traffic generation—focus on increasing revenue.
 Is your client struggling with low conversion or high bounce rates?
 Do they have a weak social media presence?
 Can you provide in-depth competitive analysis?
 Identify the client’s pain points, and give solutions to become their go-to source for all digital marketing concerns.

-As you can see, educating clients about SEO is a large part of the job.
-What have you done recently to build stronger connections with your customers?
+There’s also educating clients about SEO, it is a large part of the job.
 Take a proactive stance on client retention, and start thinking of more ways to keep them happy over the long-term.